Three things to know about the Seahawks’ Week 4 opponent, the Miami Dolphins

-Miami has historically not been kind to the Seahawks.
+Miami historically has not been kind to the Seahawks.

-The Seahawks are 2-6 all-time in Miami, and their last win there was in 1996 — thanks to three touchdown passes from John Friesz.
+The Seahawks are 2-6 in Miami, and their last victory there was in 1996 — thanks to three touchdown passes from John Friesz.

-Russell Wilson was a rookie when the Seahawks last visited Miami, a 24-21 loss in 2012.
+Russell Wilson was a rookie when the Seahawks last visited Miami, a 24-21 defeat in 2012.

 The Seahawks blew a 21-14 fourth-quarter lead that day, losing on a last-second field goal.
-Wilson was 21 for 27 for 224 yards with touchdowns passes to Anthony McCoy and Michael Robinson against the Dolphins that day.
+Wilson was 21 for 27 for 224 yards with touchdowns passes to Anthony McCoy and Michael Robinson.

 Rookie linebacker Bobby Wagner had his first NFL interception in that game, to go along with a team-high nine tackles.